General Tour Information

 An interactive presentation is available to groups of 10 or more visiting the Museum.
 Reservations must be made, and tours can be arranged for groups with special interests or needs.
 Call the Museum during Museum Hours at 630.833.1616 to reserve a tour date and time or email: email@example.com for tour availability.

-Organized School, Scout, Camp and Child Care Centers with Museum tour: $3.00 per person including adults.
+Organized School, Scout, Camp and Child Care Centers with Museum tour: $5.00 per person including adults.
 The introduction includes an overview on rocks and minerals, how rocks form, and the rock cycle.
 Specific topic requests must be indicated at the time of the reservation.
 Special programs are available but may include additional fees.
 Please contact the educator for more information: email@example.com.

 Tours are offered to groups Tuesday through Saturday.
 The first tour starts at 10:00 a.m.
 The last tour is at 3:30 p.m.
 Total visiting time for group tours is one and a half hours not to exceed two hours.